Fort Sill

 Fort Sill has participated in every major U.S. conflict since its founding, evolving from a frontier cavalry outpost to a modern training hub.
-It houses key units including the United States Army Field Artillery School|Air Defense Artillery School|,75th Field Artillery Brigade,31st Air Defense Artillery Brigade for advanced rocket systems training (activated 2024).
+It houses key units including the United States Army Field Artillery School, 75th Field Artillery Brigade (United States), and the 31st Air Defense Artillery Brigade (United States).
 The post also supports a United States Marine Corps detachment for joint artillery training.

 History

 The site of Fort Sill was staked out on January 8, 1869, by Maj.
 Gen. Philip H. Sheridan, who led a campaign into Indian Territory to stop tribes from raiding border settlements in Texas and Kansas.
-It was primarily to mainly stop the Kiowas and Comanche Indians.
-These Indians were mainly hunter-gatherers, who roamed the area now known as Fort Sill.
+The primary tribes who at the time inhabited the area were the Kiowa, Plains Apache, and Comanche.
+These tribes of Plains Indians hunted bison and traded with neighboring groups in what is now western Oklahoma and neighboring states.

 Sheridan's massive winter campaign involved six cavalry regiments accompanied by frontier scouts such as Buffalo Bill Cody, Wild Bill Hickok, Ben Clark and Jack Stilwell.
 Troops camped at the location of the new fort included the 7th Cavalry, the 19th Kansas Volunteers and the 10th Cavalry, a distinguished group of African American "buffalo soldiers" who constructed many of the stone buildings still surrounding the old post quadrangle.

 At first, the garrison was called "Camp Wichita" and was referred to by the Indians as "the Soldier House at Medicine Bluffs."
 Sheridan later named it in honor of his West Point classmate and friend, Brigadier General Joshua W. Sill, who was killed during the American Civil War.
 The first post commander was Brevet Maj.
 Gen. Benjamin Grierson and the first Indian agent was Colonel Albert Gallatin Boone, grandson of Daniel Boone.

 Other forts in the frontier fort system were Forts Griffin, Concho, Belknap, Chadbourne, Stockton, Davis, Bliss, McKavett, Clark, McIntosh, Inge, Phantom Hill, and Richardson in Texas.
 There were "sub posts or intermediate stations" including Bothwick's Station on Salt Creek between Fort Richardson and Fort Belknap, Camp Wichita near Buffalo Springs between Fort Richardson and Red River Station, and Mountain Pass between Fort Concho and Fort Griffin.